-In addition to picking up intestinal bacteria, your dog's mouth may harbor intestinal parasites if they eat stool or debris in the yard such as fallen leaves and sticks.
+In addition to picking up intestinal bacteria, your dog's mouth may harbor intestinal parasites if they eat stool or debris in the yard.
 Even if your dog spends the majority of their life indoors, if they play in or eat the potting soil you use for your plants they are at risk of ingesting roundworm eggs .

 The specific types and concentration of bacteria in your dog's mouth is dependent on several factors, including: